 Reducing reactive incidents directly lowers the cost of IT downtime UK by minimising disruption windows and preventing repeat failures.

-Structured oversight and regular infrastructure reviews play a significant role in long-term resilience.
+Structured oversight delivered through proactive managed IT services and regular infrastructure reviews plays a significant role in long-term operational resilience.

 To estimate your own exposure, consider this simple formula: